wallberg/blog/_drafts/review-evolution-20.md

 ---
 layout: post
 title: "Book Review: Evolution 2.0"
-tags: review evolution darwinism intelligent-design information-theory
+tags: review evolution intelligent-design information-theory
 ---

 In this post I present a summary of my understanding and takeaways from the book Evolution 2.0: Breaking the Deadlock Between Darwin and Design {% cite marshallEvolutionBreakingDeadlock2015 %} The author, Perry Marshall, presents a view of evolution as a middle ground between the dogmatic views of  advocates on two sides.
 Advocates for Intelligent Design (ID) need to accept that evolution is real, advocates for Neo-Darwinism need to accept that evolution is not random, but goal-driven and designed.